Hihelloy-main/Spirits/README.md

 ![Spirits](https://i.imgur.com/5UgocDY.jpg)
 #
-This branch is a separately updated version of Spirits for the MysticEmpire server.
+This branch is a separately updated version of Spirits for Folia/Spigot/Paper newer servers.

 # Changes
 Below are a list of changes that set this branch apart from its master.